A Simple Template For Brand Strategy That All The Best Brands Use

 Oetker Collection describe themselves as, ‘A curated collection of masterpiece hotels.’

-Peninsula describe themselves as ‘An inimitable legend of hospitality.’
+Peninsula describe themselves as ‘inimitable legends of hospitality.’

-Describing what you are doesn't have to be just about the industry you are in.
-Work hard on this statement too to create something that has a deeper meaning and helps to build those associations in people's minds that you want to be known for.
+Describing what you are as a way of describing the business that you're in doesn't have to use category conventions.
+This statement can create something that has a deeper meaning, helping to reinforce those associations in people's minds that you want to be known for.

 In summary: